ericpo1sh/nostalgiafy/README.md

-# Nostalgia-fy
+# Nostalgiafy

-Welcome to **Nostalgia-fy** - an online store that brings back the treasures of your childhood!
+Welcome to **Nostalgiafy** - an online store that brings back the treasures of your childhood!
 This project is a Shopify clone focused on nostalgic childhood items, created by Eric Dzyk and Puzzle Moser as the final 2-week project for Trimester 4 at Atlas School.

 ## Table of Contents